bigdiehl/recipes/README.md

 Recipes
 - gnocchi_bake needs revision.
 Doesn't have any quantity info on half the ingredients.
 Disabled for now.
 - Same for firehous_mac_n_cheese

+- Web Interface
+Actions
+- See the upcoming recipe selection, and when the email will go out
+- Ability to modify the upcoming selection
+- Ability to modify the current selection.
+- Ability to generate a custom selection
+- View recipes
+- Future
+    - ability to modify the recipe data (input new recipe, modify recipe)